wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-azure-migrate-replicate-virtual-servers/includes/migrate-virtual-machines.md

-Once you’re ready for the production migration, return to the **Replicating Server**s view and click on the ellipses again.
+Once you’re ready for the production migration, return to the **Replicating Servers** view and click on the ellipses again.
 You’ll pick up where you left off from the previous step.

 1. Choose **Clean up Test Migration**.
 This operation deletes your test virtual machine and prepares the replicated virtual machine for production migration.